When Less Is More: Binary Feedback Can Outperform Ordinal Comparisons in Ranking Recovery: Experiment

-As shown in Figure~\ref{fig:Scen2}, the performance gap is strongly correlated with the SNR of $X$.
-When $X \sim \text{Geo}(\psi_{1,\beta}, K)$, the corresponding SNR first decreases with increasing $\beta$ and then rises.
+As shown in Figure~\ref{fig:Scen2}, the performance gap is strongly correlated with the SNR of $X_3$.
+When the ordinal pattern follows $\text{Geo}(\psi_{\gamma}^{(3)}, K)$, the corresponding SNR first decreases with increasing $\beta$ and then rises.
 Interestingly, under various specifications of $\phi$, the performance gap exhibits an inverse pattern: it first increases and then decreases, with the turning point aligning precisely with that of the SNR.
-A similar phenomenon is observed for $\psi_{2,\beta}$.
-Specifically, when $X \sim \text{Geo}(\psi_{2,\beta}, K)$, the SNR increases monotonically with $\beta$, while the performance gap follows a strictly decreasing trend.
-These experimental findings are consistent with our theoretical result in Theorem~\ref{Thm:RankAll}, which establishes that a smaller SNR leads to a larger performance gap between ranking based on binary comparisons and that based on ordinal comparison data.
+A similar phenomenon is observed for $\psi_{\gamma}^{(4)}$.
+Specifically, When the ordinal pattern follows $\text{Geo}(\psi_{\gamma}^{(4)}, K)$, the SNR increases monotonically with $\beta$, while the performance gap follows a strictly decreasing trend.
+These experimental findings are consistent with our theoretical result in Theorem~\ref{ThmK_bound}, which establishes that a smaller SNR leads to a larger performance gap between ranking based on binary comparisons and that based on ordinal comparison data.